-This article analyzes multiple experts who forecast an underlying dynamic state based on streams of (partially overlapping) information.
-Each expert minimizes a convex combination of her forecasting error and deviation from the other experts’ forecasts.
-As a result, the experts exhibit herding behavior – a bias that has been well-recognized in the economics and psychology literature.
-Our first contribution is a general framework for analyzing experts’ forecasts under different levels of herding.
-The underlying state dynamics can be non-linear with seasonality, trends, shocks, and/or other time- series components.
-We illustrate our framework with an exploratory analysis, showing that negative shocks to public information have a strong and long lasting effect on welfare under high levels of herding.
+This article analyzes multiple agents who forecast an underlying dynamic state based on streams of (partially overlapping) information.
+Each agent minimizes a convex combination of their forecasting error and deviation from the other agents' forecasts.
+As a result, the agents exhibit herding behavior - a bias that has been well-recognized in the economics and psychology literature.
+Our first contribution is a general framework for analyzing agents' forecasts under different levels of herding.
+The underlying state dynamics can be non-linear with seasonality, trends, shocks, or other time-series components.
 Our second contribution describes how models within our framework can be estimated from data.
-We apply our estimation procedure to two surveys of inflation forecasting and find that experts concentrate around 8% of their efforts on making similar forecasts, regardless of whether reporting is anonymous or not.
-Finally, we propose a simple compensation scheme that uses an estimated model to minimize the negative effects of herding.
+We apply our estimation procedure to surveys of equity price forecasts and find that the agents concentrate on average 37% of their efforts on making similar forecasts.
+However, there is substantial variation in the level of herding over time; even though herding falls substantially during the 2007-2008 financial crisis, it rises after the crisis.

 Keywords: Bayesian statistics, Dynamic modeling, Gaussian process, Judgmental forecasting, Imperfect information game

 Suggested Citation: Suggested Citation